julianotebinka/interascout/README.md

 Serverless Framework allows you to invoke functions locally.
 I included a sample.json file mocking a path parameter to replicate the scenario when invoking this service via API calls.
 To run locally:

 List available scrapers:
-'serverless invoke local --function getScrapers'
+`serverless invoke local --function getScrapers`

 Scraper service (that will scrape Flamengo's website):
-'serverless invoke local --function scrape --path .\sample.json'
+`serverless invoke local --function scrape --path .\sample.json`

 ## Deployment

 Just hit:
-'serverless deploy'
+`serverless deploy`

 And there you go.
 Serverless Framework will use AWS CloudFormation to create all necessary resources, including an API in AWS API Gateway connected to the Lambda functions deployed. :scream: